elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 When adding a transceiver, it is created with `sendrecv` direction by default.
 When applying a remote offer that contains new m-lines, a new transceiver is created with the `recvonly` direction, even when the offerer only wants to receive media.
-This direction can later be changed with `addTrack`, which sends media data on the first available transceiver, provided this transceiver wasn't initially created by `addTransceiver`.
+The `direction` can later be changed by `addTrack` or `removeTrack`.
+Specifically, `addTrack` sends media on the first available transceiver, provided this transceiver wasn't initially created by `addTransceiver`.
 See [Stealing Transceiver](#stealing-transceiver).
 * `currentDirection` is a direction negotiated between the local and remote side, and it changes when applying local or remote SDP.